River Cheswold

-The River Cheswold is a short river in the town of Doncaster, South Yorkshire, England.
+The River Cheswold is a short river in Doncaster, South Yorkshire, England.
 The river originally formed a southern cut of the River Don, and passed underneath what is Friargate.
 The flow direction of the river has been changed, and it has been heavily modified, largely being culverted as it passes underneath the railway and bus stations.
 The river is sometimes labelled the shortest named river in Britain.

 History

 Although now largely culverted, the Cheswold stretches across the northern part of Doncaster town, from the Don Foundry southwards, then under the railway lines at Doncaster railway station, before turning northwards past St Georges Church and thence following the course of what is now, the River Don Navigation.
 Originally, the Cheswold was an arm of the River Don, the southernmost arm that flowed south and eastwards across the northern part of Doncaster.
 It met the original course of the River Don in the Friendly Street/Low Fishergate area, although it is unsure whether or not the route was a natural part of the Don, or if it was channelled through the area.
 The Grey Friars had a house to the east of what is now Frenchgate near to the Cheswold after which Friar's Bridge is named; Frenchgate was historically the route of the Great North Road.
 A map of 1767 shows the layout of Doncaster which was largely unchanged since Medieval times, and the writer suggests that the Cheswold was the original course of the River Don, but a northern cut, the present named River Don, was made to feed the mills north of the town.
 Friar's Bridge over the Cheswold was replaced by a single span bridge in 1740.
 It has been suggested that during the Medieval period, craft which managed to make the "dangerous passage" up the Don River from the Humber Estuary, would have moored in the Cheswold, which was formerly the most important part of the town, and the highest navigable point on the River Don system.